grab/engineering-blog/_posts/2021-07-19-processing-etl-tasks-with-ratchet.md

 1. Database
 2. File
-3. Web based storage (S3, Google cloud, etc)
+3. Web-based storage (S3, Google cloud, etc)

 An ETL pipeline may or may not have a loadstep based on its requirements.
 When the transformed data needs to be stored for further use, the loadstep is used to move the transformed data to the storage of choice.
-However, in some cases, the transformed data may not be needed for any further use and thus loadstep can be skipped.
+However, in some cases, the transformed data may not be needed for any further use and thus, the loadstep can be skipped.

 Now that you understand the basics, let’s go over how we, in the Grab Lending team, use an ETL pipeline.